 This article is the first in a three-part series:

-Check out the introduction blog for a better understanding of who we surveyed and what we were trying to learn!
 Follow us on Twitter to get notified when the upcoming articles are published.

 As a team of full-stack developers, it’s relatively easy for us to list out the benefits of adopting GraphQL here at Novvum.
 However, after witnessing the exponential growth of GraphQL recently, we wanted to take the time to gather insights on why companies choose to switch and what outcomes they experience.

 To figure this out, we sent a survey to engineers at companies of different sizes asking them why they chose to use GraphQL and how it lived up to their expectations.